internetarchive/fatcat/guide/src/workflow.md

 ## Basic Editing Workflow and Bots

-Both human editors and bots should have edits go through the same API, with humans using either the default web interface, integrations, or client software.
+Both human editors and bots should have edits go through the same API, with humans using either the default web interface, integration, or client software.

 The normal workflow is to create edits (or updates, merges, deletions) on